One critical extra setting you need on aperture priority mode

 On many cameras you can only limit your shutter speed when you also have Auto ISO mode switched on.
 Check your manual (search for “minimum shutter speed”) to see if this applies to you.

-With Auto ISO switched on, go into the Auto ISO setting and limit the maximum available shutter speed (Canon on the left, Sony on the right):
+With Auto ISO switched on, go into the Auto ISO setting and limit the minimum available shutter speed (Canon on the left, Sony on the right):

 If your camera allows you to limit the shutter speed independently of Auto ISO mode, you can use this option instead.
 But do remember that this setting now applies across all your shooting options.
 So if you want to move onto Manual mode, or shutter priority, you will find your camera won’t let you select a shutter speed of slower than 1/60th.